What is multiple myeloma?

 Normally, the body makes five different types of immunoglobulins – IgG, IgM, IgA, IgE and IgD – that have slightly different immune system functions.
 Each type of immunoglobulin is composed of four protein chains – two identical heavy (long) protein chains and two identical light (shorter) protein chains.
 The heavy chains may consist of one of five different types that correspond with the type of immunoglobulin produced: gamma (IgG), mu (IgM), alpha (IgA), epsilon (IgE) and delta (IgD).
 The light chains consist of one of two different types called kappa and lambda.
 Within a plasma cell, two heavy chains of one type and two light chains of one type become attached to form one intact immunoglobulin.
 Each particular plasma cell will produce only one type of immunoglobulin.

-The type of myeloma a patient has is often referred to by the type of M protein produced, whether an intact immunoglobulin or light chain.
-Patients with IgG and IgA myelomas are the most common, with IgG types comprising about 60-70% of myelomas and IgA types making up about 20% of myelomas.
+The type of myeloma a person has is often referred to by the type of M protein produced, whether an intact immunoglobulin or light chain.
+People with IgG and IgA myelomas are the most common, with IgG types comprising about 50-60% of myelomas, IgA types making up about 20% of myelomas, and light chain only about 20%.
 Cases of IgE and IgD are rarely reported.
-Some patients who produce monoclonal IgM may have a related but different condition called Waldenstrom macroglobulinemia.
+Some people who produce monoclonal IgM may have a related but different condition called Waldenstrom macroglobulinemia.
 (For more on this, see the American Cancer Society's webpage on this disorder.)

 Monoclonal Gammopathy of Undetermined Significance (MGUS)

-Sometimes people will produce abnormal amounts of identical copies of the same immunoglobulin (also known as monoclonal gammopathy) but not have any of the symptoms or complications of multiple myeloma.
+Sometimes people will produce small amounts of identical copies of the same immunoglobulin (also known as monoclonal gammopathy) but not have any of the symptoms or complications of multiple myeloma.
 This condition is referred to as monoclonal gammopathy of undetermined significance or MGUS.
-Often, this condition is only discovered when routine Tests reveal abnormal amounts of protein in the blood.
-About 1% of these patients per year progress to multiple myeloma or some other related disease such as lymphoma.
-Generally, these patients do not require any treatment, but they are closely monitored.
-Some of the tests used to diagnose and/or follow multiple myeloma are used to monitor patients with MGUS.
+Often, this condition is only discovered when routine tests reveal abnormal amounts of protein in the blood.
+About 1% of these people per year progress to multiple myeloma or some other related disease, such as lymphoma.
+Generally, these people do not require any treatment, but they are closely monitored.
+Some of the tests used to diagnose and/or follow multiple myeloma are used to monitor people with MGUS.